wlonk/arcadia/arcadia.md

 ### A spell of far-seeing

-This spell offers a brief and murky vision of someone far away.

-To cast this spell, do one or more of the following:

-  * Cast the spell in a high place: atop a tower, hill, or similar.
-  * Eat berries from a yew tree (While the berries are the only part of the tree that is not poisonous, the seeds inside them _are_ poisonous.)
+Components:

+  * laudanum
+  * solitude
-  * Have a reflective surface.
-(Required.)
+  * a reflective surface
-  * Have a token belonging to the object of the spell.
+  * a token from the object of the vision
-  * Spend hours in meditation.
+  * hours of meditation

 Outcomes:

-  * Spades: The object does not see you spying from a nearby reflection.
-  * Hearts: You see more than an ambiguous moment.
-  * Clubs: You are not spied on yourself.
-  * Diamonds: You can identify the location precisely.
+  * You see a friend harbor a hurtful secret.
+What is it?
+  * You see a moment of intimacy between two people you never want to see together.
+Who are they?
+  * You see something you cannot help but desire.
+You become obsessed with fulfilling your craving.
+  * They somehow know you were watching.
+But having knowledge without evidence is maddening: how do they treat you?

 To protect against this spell, avoid reflective surfaces: mirrors, water, silverware, windows looking out into the dark.